pmcgrenery/WxBrief/README.md

 # Acknowledgements

-- Thank you to my mentor Rohit Sharma for his invaluable input and suggestions on how to improve the code, commenting and documentation.
+- Thank you to my mentor Rohit Sharma for his invaluable input and suggestions on how to improve the code and documentation.
 - Thank you to the Code Institute Slack community.
-Any questions I had were already answered in the channels so that was invaluable.
+Any questions I had were already answered in the channels and this proved to be an invaluable resource.